JANUARY 20TH, 2022

 Reference-based rates can be set by examining the local market and looking at established Medicare pricing for various services.
 These rates might fall somewhere between 120% and 300% of Medicare rates for a given service in your area.

-You might begin by researching the rates that multiple labs or hospitals charge for a given procedure — we can return to our metabolic panel example — in your area.
+You might begin to explore reference-based pricing health insurance by researching the rates that multiple labs or hospitals charge for a given procedure — we can return to our metabolic panel example — in your area.
 You could also look into the percentages of these rates that Medicare and health insurers typically pay.
 Then you could use this information as a baseline to negotiate a rate that falls far below the high end of this scale but high enough that it satisfies the provider’s needs: Perhaps a $50 flat rate for every standard metabolic panel at providers in your plan’s contract.

 In effect, this puts control of pricing in the hands of employers and providers rather than leaving everything up to traditional insurance carriers.
-And with reference-based pricing, you won’t be hit with unexpected extra costs if your team’s medical needs suddenly increase.
+And with reference-based pricing health insurance, you won’t be hit with unexpected extra costs if your team’s medical needs suddenly increase.

 These plans are quite effective at containing costs for employers and members alike, helping everyone from the good people at your local clinic to Sandra in accounting breathe a little bit easier.
 The expectations for pricing are clear and set ahead of time, so there aren’t nearly as many surprises.